ARTICLE XXI: RANKINGS

 C. Teams advancing after walking over a team from the same school will earn half of the points normally granted for advancing to the next elimination round.
 The other half of the points will be added to the total points earned by the non-advancing team.

 D. Non-advancing teams receive the points normally allotted for tournaments without elimination rounds.
 Advancing teams receive points according to normal invitational rules.

 E. If a tournament fails to break at least 1/3 of teams in competition to elimination rounds, teams placing in the top 1/3 of competitors will receive points based on their preliminary round record, following the points which would be allocated to them in a tournament without elimination rounds.

 F. If a tournament does not break teams to elimination rounds that reasonably should have broken, and the Tournament Director confirms the improper break, those teams excluded will receive points for the first elimination round.

 SECTION 5: Championship Tournaments

-A. The NPDL Tournament of Champions shall award points as follows:
+A. Points for competing in the NPDL Tournament of Champions shall be as follows:

 ballot = 2 points